 The social dialogue indicator measures the existence of collective agreements in the key companies controlled.
-Collective bargaining agreements guarantee the reality of negotiations with employee representatives with a view to defining the status of employees and may be national, regional, or specific to a sector, an organisation or a site, in line with ILO principles.
-There are two types of collective bargaining agreements: collective bargaining agreements for divisions are written agreements on working conditions with an employer, a group of employees or one or more professional organisations; collective bargaining agreements for employees are agreements involving one or more employees representative organisations or, in the absence of such bodies, the representatives officially elected by the employees and authorised by the employees to represent them, in accordance with national laws and regulations in force.
+These agreements guarantee negotiations with employee representatives to define the status of employees.
+In accordance with ILO principles, agreements can be sectoral, national, regional, or at the level of an organisation or a site.
+There are two types of collective bargaining agreements: collective bargaining agreements for divisions are written agreements on working conditions with an employer, a group of employers or one or more professional organisations; collective bargaining agreements for employees are agreements involving one or more employees representative organisations or, in the absence of such bodies, the representatives officially elected by the employees and authorised by the employees to represent them, in accordance with national laws and regulations in force.